 (b) A resident agreement, in accordance with Regulations .24 and .25 of this chapter.

-(2) Other than the information required in §D(1) of this regulation, additional information is not required for subsequent short-term admissions if the resident or the resident's representative certifies that there has been no significant change in the resident's service needs.
+(2) If the person is admitted for a subsequent short-term admission, the current physical condition and medical status as specified in §B(4) of this regulation, and functional assessment as specified in §C of this regulation.

+(b) A new resident agreement or an addendum to the prior resident agreement shall be completed.

+D. Short-Term Residential Care Requirements.

+(1) At the time an individual is initially admitted for short-term residential care, the following are required:

+(a) A complete Resident Assessment Tool;

+(b) An initial nursing assessment by the delegating ; and

+(c) A resident agreement, in accordance with Regulations .20 and .21 of this chapter.

+(2) If the individual is admitted for subsequent short-term admissions the delegating nurse shall:

+(a) Complete a new initial nursing assessment; and

+(b) Ensure that a new Resident Assessment Tool is completed if the delegating nurse determines there has been a significant change in condition.

 F. A resident admitted as an emergency placement by a local department of social services is exempt from all physical examination and assessment requirements of this regulation if the resident is in temporary emergency shelter and services status, not to exceed 14 days, with notification to the Department of the placement within 48 hours.

 10.07.14.22